-City buildings will remain closed to the public beyond June 1.
+City buildings will remain closed to the public beyond until further notice.
 More details on reopening will be shared once available

 Update on Pittsfield Water and Sewer Services

 Changes and Reduction in Services During COVID-19 Pandemic

 The Department of Public Services & Utilities and its employees pride themselves for the continuous and reliable delivery of drinking water and collection of wastewater services, which are critical to daily life and the public health system.
 Due to the Coronavirus (COVID-19) pandemic, the Department is implementing several precautionary measures to protect the health and safety of essential staff that operate and maintain the public drinking water supply and wastewater collection systems.
 These actions are intended to mitigate potential exposure to our employees and residents and maintain continuity of operations.

 In-person and Non-Essential Services Suspended

 Effective Wednesday, March 18, the following non-essential services will be suspended until further notice: